heechul/misc/README-map-detector.md

 It tests from bit 6 to 29 and for each bit, it reports the measured average bandwidth of the microbenchmark (mc-mapping).
 If successful, bits can be categorized into two distinct subgroups.
-For example, the following is measured on a Intel Xeon W3530 (nehalem) machine with 1ch 4GB DDR3 DRAM (total 16 banks=2 ranks x 8 banks/rank) which was used in our RTAS'14 paper [1].
+For example, the following is the output on a Intel Xeon W3530 (nehalem) machine with 1ch 4GB DDR3 DRAM (total 16 banks=2 ranks x 8 banks/rank), which was used in our RTAS'14 paper [1].

      	$ sudo ./detect-mc-mapping.sh